DrexelCyberDragons/drx-ir/ELK/README.md

 ```

 ### Kibana Setup (only required for initial dashboard setup)
 Note: The user must have the 'kibana_user' role assigned for dashboard setup.
+Additionally, it must have permission to create a new index in elasticsearch.
 ```
 setup.kibana:
   host: "https://<host>:<port>"
-  protocol: https
   username: ""
   password: ""
   ssl.certificate_authorities: ["<path to root CA cert>"]